koopjs/koopjs.github.io/_docs/deployment/heroku.md

 // This is the original code at line 22
 // koop.server.listen(config.port, () => koop.log.info(`Koop server listening at ${config.port}`))

-// You can replace the config.port by process.NODE_ENV.$PORT
-const port = process.NODE_ENV.$PORT
-koop.server.listen(port, () => koop.log.info(`Koop server listening at ${port}`))
+// You can replace the config.port by process.env.$PORT, an environmental variable provided by Heroku const port = process.env.$PORT koop.server.listen(port, () => koop.log.info(`Koop server listening at ${port}`))
 ```